bryce-b/comp-tear-down/README.md

 - [ ] finish writing the steps for directions
 - [ ] clean up code if there is extra time
 - [ ] add an animation for sliding to the next slide
+- [ ] finish changing to abbreviations and having the definition